 ✅ Coming up with makeup looks and ideas

 ✅ Communicating with the rest of the creative team to ensure that there is one cohesive look

 ✅ Sourcing the correct materials for each project

 ✅ Keeping their portfolio up to date and looking professional

 ✅ Being able to work to tight deadlines and under pressure

 Makeup Artists who work in the fashion industry provide makeup for models, magazine spreads and fashion shows.
 They work with the rest of the creative team to put together a complete look.

-According to BECTU, luxury and mainstream editorials pay from £150 to £250 depending on the experience of the artist, the roles range from junior MUA to head MUA.
+According to BECTU, luxury and mainstream editorials pay from £150 to £250 depending on the experience of the artist, the roles range from junior makeup artists to head makeup artists.
 Indie editorials, editorials for independent magazines, ranges from £90 to £170, catalogs from £75 to £270 and fashion campaigns from £170 to £320.

 Should you wish to work as part of a low-budget or no-budget project, ask for shares in the company or a portion of any future profits to supplement your time.